PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 <img src="Documentation-Images/API-Keys.png" width="700" height = "248">
 </p>

-- On the Raspberry Pi, open a new terminal window.
+- On the Raspberry Pi, open a new Terminal window.
 Type &quot;cd Desktop/RaspberryPi-SpatialToolbox&quot;.
 Then, type &quot;node make-keys.js&quot;.
-- The terminal will prompt you to enter whether you are using an enterprise, your access key, and your secret key.
-You can use control+shift+v to paste in the Raspberry Pi terminal.
+- The Terminal will prompt you to enter whether you are using an enterprise, your access key, and your secret key.
+You can use control+shift+v to paste in the Raspberry Pi Terminal.
 - Once you have set the keys without any error messages, you should be ready to run the server.
+  - If you have an error message, try running &quot;sudo chown -R $USER /home/pi&quot; and trying again.

 # **Step 5: Running the Server**

 - Connect the Spike Prime to the Raspberry Pi using one of the USB ports on the Raspberry Pi.
 Power on the Spike Prime.
-- On the Raspberry Pi, open a new terminal window and type &quot;cd Desktop/RaspberyPi-SpatialToolbox/vuforia-spatial-edge-server&quot;.
+- On the Raspberry Pi, open a new Terminal window and type &quot;cd Desktop/RaspberyPi-SpatialToolbox/vuforia-spatial-edge-server&quot;.
 - Run the command &quot;node server&quot; to start the server.
 - Once the server begins running, you should be able to go to localhost:8080 on the Raspberry Pi&#39;s internet app to view the spatial edge server.
-You can also access this same page from your machine by going to the IP address of your Pi :8080.
+You can also access this same page from a machine on the same Wi-Fi network by going to the IP address of your Pi:8080.
 For example, 192.168.7.124:8080.
 - You should see a site that looks like the picture below.
 If you don&#39;t, make sure the server started without errors.
-Click the Manage Hardware Interfaces button.
+- Click the Manage Hardware Interfaces button.

 <p align="center">
 <img src="Documentation-Images/Edge-Server.jpeg" width="700" height = "405">